 ” Min Aung Hlaing, the commander in chief of Myanmar’s military, made the army’s intentions clear: “The Bengali problem was a long-standing one which has become an unfinished job despite the efforts of the previous governments to solve it.
 Recently, twenty Rohingya from Maungdaw were forcibly brought to Sittwe to make a film and show international Community that all atrocities since August 2017 against Rohingya were committed by ARSA, not Myanmar army.

 Nearly one million Rohingya are in the refugee camps of Bangladesh and those who are in Arakan live in the ghetto like villages or in the concentration camps.
-Repatriation of Rohingya refugees without R2P seems providing more opportunities to Myanmar genociders for more atrocities against Rohingya.
+Repatriation of Rohingya genocide victims without R2P seems providing more opportunities to Myanmar genociders for more atrocities against Rohingya.